StatistikChris/football_ai/README.md

 ## Hello and welcome to the football_ai code.

-1. In order to run the code install all modules in the requirements.txt
+0. In order to run the code install all modules in the requirements.txt

+1. Run the capture_video_frames.py script to catch some frames from the video.
+In the current status it only captures three frames to keep the data tiny.

 2. Then run the player_detection.py script to create a file which contains player coords.